-Morris County, New Jersey is home to some of the most distinguished heritage attractions in the northeast and perhaps the entire USA.
-As the birthplace of the telegraph, force in the American craft movement and major contributor to the success of the Revolutionary War, Morris County boasts three-centuries of American history.
-Set among scenic country roads and quaint townships, these heritage assets create a string of pearls worthy of a visit.
+Morris County, New Jersey is home to some of the most distinguished historic attractions in the northeast and perhaps the entire USA.
+We are the birthplace of the telegraph, a force in the American arts and crafts movement and a major contributor to the success of the American Revolutionary War!
+Morris County boasts three-centuries of American history that are set among scenic country roads and quaint townships which create a string of pearls that is worthy of a visit.

-- Historic Speedwell, where Samuel F. B. Morse and Alfred Vail first successfully demonstrated the electro-magnetic telegraph
+- Historic Speedwell – Samuel F. B. Morse and Alfred Vail first successfully demonstrated the electro-magnetic telegraph

-- Stickley Museum at Craftsman Farms, home of Gustav Stickley, leader of the American Arts and Crafts Movement
+- The Stickley Museum at Craftsman Farms – home of Gustav Stickley, leader of the American Arts and Crafts Movement

-- Morristown National Historical Park, which includes the Ford Mansion where General George Washington was headquartered for 200 days during the winter and spring of 1780
+- Morristown National Historical Park – includes the Ford Mansion where General George Washington & Alexander Hamilton were headquartered for 200 days during the winter and spring of 1780

-- Villa Fontana, built in 1866, was the former home of 19th century political cartoonist and creator of Santa Claus, Thomas Nast
+- Villa Fontana (private residence)- built in 1866, was the former home of political cartoonist and creator of Santa Claus, Thomas Nast